Dulanjana-S/airbnb-data-engineering-project/reports/final_report.md

 reports/statistical_outputs/statistical_tests_summary.csv
 ```

-The statistical analysis tested:

-* Whether entire-home listings differ in price from private rooms
-* Whether superhost listings differ in review scores from non-superhost listings
-* Whether prices differ across neighbourhoods
-* Whether weekend prices differ from weekday prices

-Non-parametric tests were used because Airbnb price data is commonly skewed and may contain outliers.
+Non-parametric tests were used because Airbnb marketplace variables such as availability, reviews, and review scores are unlikely to follow ideal normal distributions.

-The results should be interpreted as evidence of association, not causation.
+### H1: Entire-home listings have different annual availability than private rooms

+Test used: Mann-Whitney U test

+* Sample size group 1: 17,703
+* Sample size group 2: 6,563
+* p-value: 0.000000
+* effect size: 0.0659

+Interpretation:

+The result suggests that entire-home listings and private rooms have statistically different annual availability distributions.
+The effect size is small, so the practical difference should be interpreted carefully.
+However, it still indicates that accommodation type is relevant when analysing supply strategy.

+### H2: Superhost listings have different review scores than non-superhost listings

+Test used: Mann-Whitney U test

+* Sample size group 1: 6,781
+* Sample size group 2: 12,735
+* p-value: 0.000000
+* effect size: 0.2590

+Interpretation:

+The result suggests that superhost status is associated with different review score distributions.
+The effect size is larger than the other tests in this project, indicating that superhost status may be a meaningful quality signal.

+### H3: Annual availability differs across neighbourhoods

+Test used: Kruskal-Wallis test

+* Total sample size: 24,491
+* Neighbourhood groups: 30
+* p-value: 0.000000
+* effect size: 0.0565

+Interpretation:

+The result suggests that availability patterns differ across Melbourne neighbourhoods.
+The effect size is small, but the result supports neighbourhood-level monitoring rather than relying only on city-level averages.

+### H4: Weekend availability differs from weekday availability

+Test used: Mann-Whitney U test

+* Weekend records: 2,547,064
+* Weekday records: 6,392,151
+* p-value: 0.000000
+* effect size: -0.0101

+Interpretation:

+The result suggests a statistically detectable difference between weekend and weekday availability.
+However, the effect size is very small, so the practical business impact may be limited.
+This is an example where statistical significance does not necessarily mean strong practical significance.

 ## 10. Business Recommendations

-Based on the completed engineering and analytical workflow, the following recommendations are proposed:

-### Recommendation 1: Benchmark Prices by Room Type
+### Recommendation 1: Monitor Entire-Home Supply Closely

-Room type should be treated as a core pricing category because different accommodation types serve different customer needs and price points.
+Entire homes/apartments dominate the Melbourne Airbnb dataset.
+Stakeholders should monitor this category separately because it represents the largest share of supply and may behave differently from private rooms or shared rooms.

-### Recommendation 2: Use Neighbourhood-Level Benchmarks
+### Recommendation 2: Use Neighbourhood-Level Market Monitoring

-Neighbourhood-level pricing analysis provides more useful market insight than a single city-wide average.
+The Melbourne neighbourhood has the highest listing concentration, while other areas such as Darebin show strong occupancy-rate proxy patterns.
+Market analysis should therefore be performed at neighbourhood level rather than relying only on city-wide averages.

-### Recommendation 3: Treat Revenue Estimates Carefully
+### Recommendation 3: Treat Occupancy Estimates Carefully

-Estimated revenue should be used as a directional indicator only because calendar unavailable days may not always represent confirmed bookings.
+Occupancy estimates should be used as directional indicators only.
+Calendar unavailability may include actual bookings, host-blocked dates, maintenance, or inactive dates.

-### Recommendation 4: Monitor Host Concentration
+### Recommendation 4: Track High-Volume Hosts

-Host concentration analysis can help identify professional operators and understand whether supply is controlled by many casual hosts or fewer high-volume hosts.
+The largest host, Flexistayz, manages 292 listings.
+Host concentration analysis can help identify professional operators and distinguish them from casual hosts.

-### Recommendation 5: Combine Quantitative Results with Business Context
+### Recommendation 5: Use Superhost Status as a Quality Signal

-Statistical significance should be interpreted alongside effect size, market context, and practical business value.
+The statistical analysis suggests that superhost listings have different review score distributions from non-superhost listings.
+This supports using superhost status as one signal of listing quality, while still considering other review and operational metrics.

+### Recommendation 6: Avoid Unsupported Price Conclusions

+Because the Melbourne dataset did not contain usable price values, price and revenue conclusions should not be made from this dataset.
+Future work should use a city or dataset snapshot with valid price data if pricing analysis is required.

 ## 11. Assumptions and Decision Log